 His latest theatrical feature, the adventure/horror Summer of 84, premiered at Sundance 2018.
 Previously, his 3D fantasy adventure film The Games Maker, starring Joseph Fiennes (Shakespeare in Love), was released by Disney on 1200 screens internationally after premiering at Sundance 2015, scoring Austin a nomination for Best Film Editing from Argentina’s Academy of Motion Pictures Arts and Sciences.

-Austin’s second feature film, the supernatural mystery The Island Between Tides, is due to premiere in 2023.
-With an ensemble cast including Donal Logue and Golden Globe nominee Adam Beach, the film is based on a lost story from J.M.
-Barrie (Peter Pan) and was produced with XYZ Films (Mandy, The Raid) and Telefilm Canada.
+Austin’s second feature as writer/director, the supernatural mystery The Island Between Tides, is due to premiere in 2023.
+Adapted from a lost story by J.M.
+Barrie (Peter Pan), the film stars Donal Logue and Golden Globe nominee Adam Beach, and was produced with XYZ Films (Mandy, The Raid) and Telefilm Canada.

-Austin’s first feature as director, the media satire Lord Jones is Dead, was filmed in Johannesburg as a Canadian-South African co-production.
-Released to select theatres and on Super Channel in 2018, it was called “the Office Space of print journalism” by Hollywood North Magazine and “fun and clever” by Toronto Film Scene.
+His first feature, the South African-Canadian co-production Lord Jones is Dead, was released to select theatres and on Super Channel in 2018.
+Set in the Johannesburg newspaper wars, it was called “the Office Space of print journalism” by Hollywood North Magazine and “fun and clever” by Toronto Film Scene.

 Austin’s acclaimed photojournalism work includes spot news and feature reportage on six continents.